redeclipse/master/scripts/readme.md

 ## runscreen.sh
 This file is responsible for starting the initial screen session, and loading the servers as windows inside that session.

-There are two main windows opened by this file:
+There is one main window opened by this file:
-* `runserver.sh master` starts the master server; and
-* `runserver.sh stable` starts the stable server
+* `runserver.sh official` starts the official server

 Physical access to these sessions is obtained by typing `screen -r` when logged in via ssh.
 While using screen press `CTRL+A` then `0` for window zero (0), or `1` for window one (1).
 Press `CTRL+C` in a window to interrupt the server, it will automatically restart.